milovanovic/nco/README.md

 - `multiplyingFactor` - factor value for multiplying when `useMultiplier` parameter is set as true.
 This value can be smaller or equal 1 and it is of the `protoOut` data type and format.
 It can be assigned by sending the binary representation in the appropriate format converted to integer value.
 For example, if FixedPoint data type with width equal to 16 and binary point equal to 14 is used, for setting the multiplying factor to 0.5, value of 0x2000 should be sent (binary representation of 0.5 in appropriate format is 00.10000000000000, converted to integer value it is 0010000000000000 binary or 0x2000 hex).
+- `enableQAM` - QAM enable signal when `useQAM` parameter is set as true
+- `iinQAM` - QAM in-phase input signal when `useQAM` parameter is set as true and `pincType` parameter is not set as Streaming
+- `qinQAM` - QAM quadrature input signal when `useQAM` parameter is set as true and `pincType` parameter is not set as Streaming

+This generator adds optional AXI4 Streaming Slave Interfaces for QAM in-phase and quadrature inputs when phase/phase increment parameter is set as Streaming and QAM is used.
 Also, input phase/phase increment and/or phase offset can have AXI4 Streaming Slave Interface if appropriate parameters are set as Streaming.
 Output signals always have AXI4 Streaming Master Interface.